 Financial resources are available to help with travel costs and other monetary issues related to receiving mesothelioma treatment.
 Our patient advocate, Jenna Campagna, RN, can provide details on travel grants and discounts available specifically to mesothelioma patients.
 If you’re interested in pursuing one of these options, contact her at email@example.com for more information.

-There also is a quick and easy way to find the appropriate mesothelioma specialist or cancer center for your disease’s treatment.
+There also is a quick and easy way to find a facility that specializes in mesothelioma.
 Our doctor match program or cancer center recommendation form can connect you with one of many options.
 Before choosing a hospital and doctor for your treatment or second opinion, check the availability of the top mesothelioma doctors in the country.

 Mesothelioma is an aggressive cancer, but many people have lived for numerous years thanks to effective treatment.
 There are some mesothelioma survivors who have reached the 10- and 20-year marks, largely thanks to receiving help from the best and brightest mesothelioma specialists in the country.
 Follow their approach and work with a reputable national hospital or cancer center to ensure you know of every option — and can try each possible method to fight the disease.